War of the Visions: Final Fantasy Brave Exvius: Release

+The international version was shut down on 29 May 2025.
+The Japanese version ended service on 28 May 2026.

 Reception

 Within 10 days of release, the Japanese version of the game had been downloaded over 3 million times, and by February 2020 had been downloaded over 9 million times.

 By the end of March 2020 (a week after its initial release), the worldwide version of the game had been downloaded over 1 million times, and by April, had been downloaded over 2 million times.

 Areas of praise given by reviews of the game included its single-player storyline and voiceover performances, though areas of criticism included its complexity level and balancing during PVP matches.